boxuk/wedge.js/README.md

 Documentation
 -------------

+Clone the repo, then cd to the directory.
+This may be something like:

+    git clone git://github.com/boxuk/wedge.js.git
+    cd wedge.js

+Then, load the dependency on Buzz.js as a submodule:

+    git submodule init
+    git submodule update

 For usage examples, please see the "examples" directory of this project.
 There is also <a href="http://boxuk.github.com/wedge.js/examples/index.html">a Github page showing this in action</a>!

+If you're running a Cordova/PhoneGap project and want LowLatencyAudio, see the documentation for the [Cordova Low Latency Audio plugin](https://github.com/phonegap/phonegap-plugins/tree/master/iPhone/LowLatencyAudio) and make sure that dependency is available to your application.

 Dependencies
 ------------